-- Members of Management Boards of the Parent Company and of the subsidiaries have a contracted fixed salary and an annual (and in the Parent Company also multi-annual) bonus based on defined key performance indicators (hereinafter: KPI), which are defined by the individual company's Supervisory Board.
-After performing an analysis of results and achieved KPIs in the financial year, the Supervisory Board defines the payable sum and approves the one-off payment of the annual bonus.
-The process of monitoring performance of Management Board members is performed by each company's Supervisory Board in accordance with the defined objectives. - Management personnel have a fixed salary and an annual bonus in accordance with the KPIs (key performance indicators) set by the Management Board and in accordance with the business objectives set by the Supervisory Board.
-The Company's Management Board conducts an impact assessment based on the annual goals set (relevant parameters were reviewed in 2021): - o corporate KPIs (33.33%); - o department KPIs and project goals (33.33%) and - o core competencies related with business objectives and company values (33.33%)
+- 2. The Company's management have a contracted fixed salary and an annual bonus based on defined KPIs, which are defined by the Company's Management Board and are aligned with the business objectives set by the Supervisory Board.
+The Company's Management Board conducts performance assessments based on defined annual objectives: - corporate KPIs (33.33%), - Department KPIs and project goals (33.33%) and - core competencies related with business objectives and company values (33.33%)

-After analysing the results and realized KPIs for the business year, the Management Board of the Company determines the amount and one-time payment of the annual bonus as well as the portion payable with a delay of three years in accordance with the Remuneration Policies.
+After analysing the results and realized KPIs for the financial year, the Management Board of the Company determines the amount and one-time payment of the annual bonus as well as the portion payable with a deferral of three years in accordance with the Remuneration Policies.

-• Other employees have a fixed salary and quarterly and annual KPI goals in accordance with the goals of the organizational units in which they work.
-As a rule, the variable part of the salary is paid monthly, in accordance with the accomplishment of the team or corporate goals and personal goals in the previous quarter.
-The Parent
+3. Other employees have a fixed salary and quarterly and annual KPI goals in accordance with the goals of the organizational units in which they work.
+As a rule, the variable part of the salary is paid monthly, in accordance with the accomplishment of the team or corporate goals (25%) and personal goals (75%) in the previous quarter.

-Company also recognizes employees holding director, manager and expert positions who contribute significantly to the achievement of the goals set and, instead of quarterly goals, are contractually entitled to an annual bonus even though they are not part of Company's management personnel.
+The Company also recognizes employees holding director, manager and expert positions who contribute significantly to the achievement of the goals set and, instead of quarterly goals, are contractually entitled to an annual bonus even though they are not part of Company' management personnel.
+The Company's management personnel conducts quarterly and annual calibration of performance appraisal and distribution of ratings.